Isti01/glCraft/README.md

   cmake --build .
   ```

-    - Run the game on Linux:
+    - Run the game on Linux *with an optional save to load*:
   ```shell
   ./main <saved-world.glc>
   ```

-    - Or on Windows
+    - Or on Windows *with an optional save to load*
   ```batch
   main.exe <saved-world.glc>
   ```